 - Avoid Smoking: Smoking can exacerbate gum problems, so quitting or avoiding tobacco is beneficial for oral health.

-In conclusion, inflamed gums from wisdom teeth, or pericoronitis, can be painful and uncomfortable.
-However, with proper oral hygiene, early intervention, and, if necessary, surgical removal of impacted wisdom teeth, you can manage and prevent this condition.
 Regular dental check-ups are essential for monitoring the health of your wisdom teeth and preventing complications.
 If you experience symptoms of inflamed gums around your wisdom teeth, consult your dentist promptly to determine the best course of action for your specific situation.